 OpenStack starts VMs based on a pre-built image with an installed OS.
-The image requirements for Sahara depend on the plugin and Hadoop version.
-Some plugins require just a basic cloud image and will install Hadoop on the VMs from scratch.
-Some plugins might require images with pre-installed Hadoop.
+The image requirements for sahara depend on the plugin and data processing framework version.
+Some plugins require just a basic cloud image and will install the framework on the VMs from scratch.
+Some plugins might require images with pre-installed frameworks or Hadoop distributions.